sjaulin/blog/README.md

 docker exec -it blog-ocr_php-apache_1  /bin/bash
 ```

-### On XAMPP
+### 1.2 On XAMPP
 1) Install XAMPP
 https://www.apachefriends.org/

-## Sources
+## 2. Sources
-Clone git project and put all files in DocumentRoot folder on your documentRoot
+Clone git project and put all files from DocumentRoot folder to your web server documentRoot

-## Environment config
+## 3. Configure your environment
+- Modify config/environment.example.php with your config
+- Rename file to config/environment.php

-### Dependencies & autoload
+### 4. Dependencies & autoload
 ```
 composer dumpautoload
 composer install
 ```

-### Database
+### 5. Init Database
-Init database with database.sql
+- Import database.sql in your database

-If you use Docker : http://localhost:8000/
+If you use Docker you can use phpMyAdmin : http://localhost:8000/
     - Username : testuser
     - Password : testpassword